Clicky

 Frontline workers are a type of deskless employee that does not sit at a desk for work and use a computer.
 Instead, frontline workers have a direct line to the customers of a business.
 They interact daily with customers and are often the “face” of a company.
 Examples of frontline workers include retail store cashiers, restaurant servers or managers, and nurses.

-frontline workers in a restaurant
+frontline workers

 Who are frontline workers?